Downtown Markham: Transportation

 The primary modes of transportation in Downtown Markham are: Regional Roads, municipal roads, a toll highway, bus rapid transit, and GO Trains.

-York Regional Roads
+Arterial Roads

-The community is bounded with three arterial streets, which are numbered York Regional Roads: Kennedy Road (York Regional Road 3), Highway 7 (York Road 7), and Warden Avenue (York Road 65).
+The downtown area is bounded with three arterial streets, which are numbered York Regional Roads: Kennedy Road (York Road 3), Highway 7 (York Road 7, which was formerly Provincial Highway 7), and Warden Avenue (York Road 65).